Oxford's oldest student newspaper

 Lord Peter Mandelson, who announced his candidacy exclusively to Cherwell last week, held positions including Director of Communications for the Labour Party, Secretary of State for Trade, Secretary of State for Northern Ireland, and European Commissioner.

 Imran Khan was the prime minister of Pakistan and an international cricket star who previously captained the Oxford Blues team.
-He is campaigning – and answering Cherwell‘s questions – from prison, where he’s been sentenced to 14 years for leaking state secrets and corruption.
+He is campaigning – and answering Cherwell‘s questions – from prison on remand, where he is under “arbitrary detention” according to a UN human rights working group.
+Some of his charges – including leaking state secrets and un-Islamic marriage – have been overturned, while a corruption case remains in trial.

 Dr Margaret Casely-Hayford is a lawyer and businesswoman who previously served as Chancellor of Coventry University.
 She is a Board member of the Co-op Group and was Chair of Shakespeare’s Globe.